Writing help service

 If you want to be certain to meet with us, do not wait until the last minute.
 Register in advance to make your appointment; no phone appointments will be accepted.

-ATTENTION: The Writing Centre is not a proof-reading service.
+ATTENTION: The Writing help service is not a proof-reading service.
 We do not correct your assignments for you; instead we teach you how to correct your writing errors.

 What we DO and Do NOT DO